lsst-sqre/BitlyOAuth2ProxySession/README.md

 # BitlyOAuth2ProxySession

-This is a simple subclass of request.Session which, when initialized, or when you call its authenticate() method, does the magic to talk to the Bitly OAuth2 Proxy and return a session that is authenticated for whatever is behind it.
+This is a simple subclass of `requests.Session` which, when initialized, or when you call its `authenticate()` method, does the magic to talk to the Bitly OAuth2 Proxy and return a session that is authenticated for whatever is behind it.

 The use case here is a read-only service user, which does not require